 Taught by Brooklyn Brainery

-Brooklyn Brainery hosts affordable classes at our two locations in Brooklyn (190 Underhill Ave in Prospect Heights and 1110 8th Ave in Park Slope), as well as additional events around the borough.
+Brooklyn Brainery hosts affordable classes at our location in Brooklyn (190 Underhill Ave in Prospect Heights), as well as additional events around the borough.
 We hosted our first classes in 2010 and look forward to hosting many more for years to come.

 Get ready for three weeks of eating and learning about all the things you can call dumplings, from all around the world.